SUNSET OF FURMANKIND

 Jenni swallowed.
 “Marcy just informed me that it’s time for our next appointment with the black wall.”

-Dante frowned at his companion, but the cougar chuckled and took a sip from her cup.
-“Is that all?” she asked.
-“What time do we begin?”
+Dante frowned at his companion, but the cougar merely took a sip from her cup and asked, “What time do we begin?”

 Jenni looked puzzled; Kristen’s dislike for the digital measuring process was legendary across the compound.
 “Jon’s just started his session.
 I volunteered to go next.”